top of page

 From Breakdown to Breakthrough

-And when we soften into self-compassion, that’s where the resurrection begins.
+When we soften into self-compassion, that’s where our resurrection begins.

 You Are Not Broken.
 You Are Remembering Your Wholeness.